 The Open Library of Humanities is committed to transparent and bias-free research.
 To ensure that all publications are as open as possible all authors, reviewers and editors are required to declare any interests that could appear to compromise, conflict or influence the validity of the publication.
 This process is designed to reinforce the readers' trust in the research data.

-Please declare any competing interests that you have.
-A conflict of interest must be declared if there is any reason why the information or the interpretation of information being produced may be influenced by a personal or financial relationship with other organisations or individuals, or if these relationships could be reasonably perceived from other people as having influencing objective data or decision-making.
+Please declare any competing interests that you have at the point of submission.
+A conflict of interest must be declared if there is any reason why the information or the interpretation of information being produced may be influenced by a personal or financial relationship with other organisations or individuals, or if these relationships could be reasonably perceived from other people as influencing objective data or decision-making.
 Everyone involved in the submission, editorial processing, peer review and publication should declare any competing interests that they may have as early as possible.